pbanks74/C-Sharp-.NET-Projects/README.md

 # C# Projects

-These are a few projects I made using C# and .NET Framework
+The Tech Academy's C# Course was a large focus and one of my favorites.
+It consisted of many assignments and projects that taught me basic C# fundementals as well as how to utilize the .NET frameworks

 ## Projects